waveexamplesite/challenge/README.md

 After initial interview my plan was to show how [Kubernetes](http://kubernetes.io) could be leveraged as a solution to this challenged.
 One of my principles was that ideally there should be no other requirements for the example to run locally (eg. not expect that Terraform, Ansible or other tools would be available) than what has been described in the evaluation criteria.

-As [IAM Roles](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) are not available in the AWS account provided and the prefferred ways of installing Kubernetes on AWS (for example [kops](https://github.com/kubernetes/kops) and [kube-aws by CoreOS](https://github.com/coreos/coreos-kubernetes)) rely heavily on IAM roles I decided to build a fully custom solution and naive (not production ready) brought up by some shell scripts and [Terraform](https://www.terraform.io).
+As [IAM Roles](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) are not available in the AWS account provided and the preferred ways of installing Kubernetes on AWS (for example [kops](https://github.com/kubernetes/kops) and [kube-aws by CoreOS](https://github.com/coreos/coreos-kubernetes)) rely heavily on IAM roles I decided to build a fully custom solution and naive (not production ready) brought up by some shell scripts and [Terraform](https://www.terraform.io).

 #### Architecture overview

 During the setup we use multitude of AWS resources from EC2 key-pair to VPC's and Route53 DNS records, but the main architecture is comprised of the following: